-RBAC’s GPCM® Natural Gas Market Forecasting System™, originally known as the Gas Pipeline Competition Model, is a combination software-database system, whose purpose is to enable its users to build models for analysis of natural gas economics, including the sectors of production, transportation, storage, marketing, and sales to distributors and other large customers.
+RBAC’s GPCM® Market Simulator for North American Gas and LNG™, originally known as the Gas Pipeline Competition Model, is a combination software-database system, whose purpose is to enable its users to build models for analysis of natural gas economics, including the sectors of production, transportation, storage, marketing, and sales to distributors and other large customers.
 GPCM is the latest in a series of systems and models built by Dr. Robert E. Brooks from the mid-1970s through the present.
 Making use of the latest PC hardware and software technology as well as advanced computational algorithms, it enables analysts to do more at their desktop than has ever been possible in the past using mainframe computers with earlier, similar software tools.

 2.0 Model Structure

 Mathematically, GPCM is a network model.
 It can be diagrammed as a set of “nodes” and “arcs”.
 Nodes represent production regions, pipeline zones and interconnects, storage facilities, delivery points, and customers or customer groups.
 The connections between these nodes are called “arcs”.
 They represent transactions and flows.
 Some of these are supplier deliveries to pipelines, transportation across zones and from one zone to another, transfers of gas by one pipeline to another, delivery of gas into storage, storage of gas from one period to another, withdrawal of gas from storage, and pipeline deliveries of gas to customers.